Rethinking digital rights: from "me" to "we"

 In the face of the current digital rights framework dominated by commodification, consumerism and individualism, there is an urgent need to pivot towards a decolonial and degrowth approach in digital rights.
 The Euro-American centric paradigms that have long dominated and distorted our approach to digital interaction have failed the global majority.
 These frameworks perpetuate a colonial legacy and dictates terms and conditions from a viewpoint that aligns with Western interests at the expense of local and indigenous practices.
 In various communities across Asia and Africa, for example, data and digital resources are traditionally seen as collective assets, integral to the welfare and advancement of the entire community rather than just the indivdual.
 This communal approach to digital resources has become evident in practices such as community-managed cooperative mobile networks in South Africa and Mexico, where the technology is maintained and used by the community to ensure that all members have access.
 Such models highlight a stark contrast to the individualistic, privatised approach, where data is often siloed and monetised on individual bases, leaving the control largely in the hands of corporate entities.

-Another critical framework that can provide guidance for rethinking digital rights and advocate for a shift away from unsustainable consumption is degrowth.
-Degrowth challenges the relentless drive for technological advancement and data accumulation.
+Building on this, the principles of degrowth provide a compelling framework for rethinking our digital rights and challenging the unsustainable practices of data exploitation.Degrowth challenges the relentless drive for technological advancement and data accumulation.
 Instead it proposes that we prioritise ecological sustainability and human well-being over corporate profits.
-At the heart of the degrowth argument is the call to curb unnecessary data collection, which is critical in an era where the over-collection and exploitation of data are rampant.This would mean that data collection is limited strictly to what is necessary for the functionality of services, rather than for surplus value extraction through surveillance capitalism.
-We need to reorient our relationship with technology to make it align with the principles human rights and environmental sustainability.
+At the heart of the degrowth argument is the call to curb unnecessary data collection, which is critical in an era where the over-collection and exploitation of data are rampant.
+This would mean that data collection is limited strictly to what is necessary for the functionality of services, rather than for surplus value extraction through surveillance capitalism.
+We need to reorient our relationship with technology to make it align with the principles human rights, working class liberation and environmental sustainability.
 As long as these problematic business models persist, we are trapped in a destructive cycle where companies often play the dual roles of arsonists and firefighters.